pattonsgirl/Spring2021-CEG3120/Projects/Project4/README.md

 - Will require use of GitHub Secrets to protect the API key
 - This guide has a parallel example with some things to consider
     - https://aws.amazon.com/blogs/containers/create-a-ci-cd-pipeline-for-amazon-ecs-with-github-actions-and-aws-codebuild-tests/

+## Submission

+In your GitHub repository, select the green `Code` button then select `Download ZIP`.
+Upload this zip file to Pilot.

+In the `Comment` area in the Pilot Dropbox, copy URL / link to the repository corresponding to the project you are submitting